211101-java-react-enterprise/notes/common-glossary/general-purpose-language.md

 # General Purpose Language

-A programming language that is used to solve a wide variety of problems.
-Languages such as C, C++ and Java are examples.
-Contrast with special-purpose language.
-See general purpose.

-### References

-*Definition of general-purpose language.* PCMAG. (n.d.).
-Retrieved from https://www.pcmag.com/encyclopedia/term/general-purpose-language.
+A *general purpose language* is one that is designed to write software which spans across many different domains and will be used to solve a wide range of problems​.
+Such languages are abstract and have logical notions embedded within them in the form of keywords, operators, and punctuation marks.